-Our executive chairman of the Board, David Perry, and our chief executive officer, president and director, Kevin Appelbaum, together will have significant influence over the company.
+Our executive chairman of the board of directors, David Perry, and our chief executive officer, president and director, Kevin Appelbaum, together will have significant influence over the company.

 As of December 31, 2021, Mr. Perry and Mr. Appelbaum own, collectively, approximately 56.4% of the outstanding shares of our common stock.
-As long as such persons each own or control a significant percentage of outstanding voting power, they have the ability to strongly influence all corporate actions requiring stockholder approval, including the election and removal of directors and the size of the Board, any amendment of our certificate of incorporation or bylaws, or the approval of any merger or other significant corporate transaction, including a sale of substantially all of our assets.
+As long as such persons each own or control a significant percentage of outstanding voting power, they have the ability to strongly influence all corporate actions requiring stockholder approval, including the election and removal of directors and the size of our board of directors, any amendment of our certificate of incorporation or bylaws, or the approval of any merger or other significant corporate transaction, including a sale of substantially all of our assets.
 Some of these persons or entities may have interests different than yours.